Byron Bay foreshore upgrades

 Illustration of the Byron Bay foreshore with accessible pathways to the beach

-We have developed a Landscape Concept Plan for the Byron foreshore to guide future improvements and allow us to upgrade aging infrastructure.
+We have developed a Concept Plan for the Byron foreshore to guide future improvements and allow us to upgrade aging infrastructure.

 • Apex Park